Collaborative Investigative Composing (CIC)

 Intersecting text, music, and film, we reveal how Venezuela’s corrupt government creates devastating humanitarian and environmental crises.
 We ensure censored stories are heard, place narratives deep in public consciousness, and call for justice now.

 1. “Caminantes:” thousands of migrants have to flee Venezuela’s humanitarian crises on foot, facing a very dangerous trip because of the extreme weather and the violence in the borders between Venezuela and Colombia, and beyond.
+See our short documentary here!
+Funding for the "Caminantes" short doc has been made possible by the Puffin Foundation.

 2. “Llanto de Tepuyes”/Tears of the Tepuyes Mountains, which overlook the once-protected Canaima region.
 Canaima’s National Park was a pristine ecosystem now devastated by government-endorsed gold-mining; indigenous Pemón people are displaced.
+See our short documentary here!

 3. “La Boca del Dragón:'' trying to escape from famine and poverty, asylum-seekers take very precarious boats to reach the neighboring coasts of Trinidad and Tobago.
 On the way, they must cross a section known as La Boca del Dragón.
 In these turbulent waters, young women departed in 2019 and went missing in an episode where human traffickers are suspects.